dongb5/GAN-Timeline/README.md

 **Notice:** All dates correspond to the initial version of the submissions.

 **Notice:** Papers with **_"Title of this style"_** are the key papers in the development of GANs.
 Any suggestion about if a paper is key paper or not is welcome!!

+**Notice:** Since GANs have already been adopted and have been approved in many researches recently, this list will mainly focus on the papers published or accepted in main conferences (_e.g._ ICML, ICLR, NIPS, CVPR, ICCV, ECCV) and journals (_e.g._ TPAMI, TIP, IJCV) of CV and ML, instead of ones on arXiv from now on (except for very important and widespread ones), to make sure the quality of the list.
 ***
 2014-06-10 | **[Theory]** Ian J. Goodfellow _et al._ **_"Generative Adversarial Networks"_**. **GAN** [arXiv](https://arxiv.org/abs/1406.2661) [code](https://github.com/goodfeli/adversarial)
 - The adversarial nets framework of a generator and a discriminator is first proposed.